smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 Focus
 ===============================================================================

-Work in progress is not done and only when we are completely done is what we are doing valuable for our clients.
+Work in progress is not done and only when we are completely done are our results valuable for our clients.
 Building great software requires dedicated focus and attention which is impossible if you are juggling many different tasks or projects.

 Being able to block out the world and focus on one thing is a skill.
-Getting work done can be improved when it is the only activity vying for your time.
-When many people focus on the same goal together they can achieve much more than any single individual ever could.

-Focus for me means working on a few tasks at a time that deliver value.
-Value is a loose definition encompassing helpings others, pushing to master a usable piece or sharing knowledge.
-The bigger the impact to customers the better.
+Like a muscle, continuously focusing on small tasks which add up to bigger goals will becomes easier the more your try to do it.
+This is why I believe it is an essential habit for software developers to excel.

+I want to be able to focus on delivering value for our clients.
+My definition for value includes helpings others, sharing knowledge, or merging new code ready to be shipped.
+The bigger the positive impact and lower the risk for our clients the better I am delivering value.

 Doing fewer tasks a time means I can pour all of my attention into a small area to completely finish whatever needs to be done.
+Getting more done will result in more improvements for our customers.
+The added concentration on the smaller details will help me to understand the risks of changes I am making and produce better results.

+There is another category of work competing my time and energy, distractions.
+It is the little things like checking email or attending meetings.
+Few of these activities contribute to my work and rarely add value.
+While working in the office it can be great to rapidly collaborate with others, but can turn into a distraction if I am not careful.
+I believe reducing my distractions will make it easier to focus on my tasks and get more done.

 Another side effect of intense focus is I will be able to learn faster.
 I have tried to cultivate a wider range of skills normally peripheral to developing products.
-My opportunity with [Exterminators][tribute] allows me to hone my developer skills on an endless stream of small projects.
-Focusing on only one project at a time will let me learn as much as I can then move on to the next one.
+My opportunity with [Exterminators][tribute] allows me to hone my developer skills with an endless stream of small projects.
+Focusing on only one project at a time will let me learn as much as I can from each project then move on to the next one.

-How am I going to get there?
+How am I going make the ability to focus a lasting habit?

 **By doing fewer things**